datacamp/courses-introduction-to-r/chapter3.md

 - The third argument `nrow` indicates that the matrix should have three rows.

 *** =instructions

-1. Construct a matrix with 3 rows containing the numbers 1 up to 9 in the editor, the click Submit Answer button and look at the output in the console.
-Extra tip: use `matrix(1:9, byrow=TRUE, nrow=3)`.
+1. Construct a matrix with 3 rows containing the numbers 1 up to 9.
+Click the Submit Answer button and look at the output in the console.
+Hint, use: `matrix(1:9, byrow=TRUE, nrow=3)`.

 *** =hint
 Read the assignment carefully, the answer is already given ;-).